joinpursuit/Pursuit-Core-Web/fundamentals/es6_vs_es5/es6_part1.md

 #### ES5 -> ES6

-ES6 is a superset of ES5 (the code we've been writing to this point).
-All of your ES5 code is automatically ES6 code.
+ES6 is a superset of ES5.
+All the code you've been writing so far is ES6.

 #### Why we still learn ES5